Godwin-Chacko/London-e-commerce-analysis/README.md

 The data is organized across four tables: `Customers`, `Transactions`, `TransactionDetails`, `Products`,  and `Categories` with a total row count of 536,355.

-Here is the Entity Relationship Diagram:
+Here is the Entity Relationship Diagram after I normalized the raw data:

 ![ERD Diagram](data/ERD.png)